 - EdD in English Language Education, The University of Hong Kong

-His academic interests include vocabulary acquisition, the effects of formulaic sequences on perceived L2 speaking proficiency and the issue of modality in vocabulary measurement.
-His doctoral thesis is entitled “Modality and the Nature of Speaking Task as Mediators of the Effects of Collocation Knowledge on Perceived Speaking Proficiency in English as a Second Language”.
-He will be supervising dissertations/portfolios in 2021-22 for the Centre’s MAAL/MATESOL programmes.
+His academic interests include vocabulary acquisition, the effects of formulaic sequences on perceived L2 speaking proficiency, the issue of modality in vocabulary measurement and the relationship between vocabulary knowledge and L2 listening proficiency.
+His doctoral thesis is titled “Modality and the Nature of Speaking Task as Mediators of the Effects of Collocation Knowledge on Perceived Speaking Proficiency in English as a Second Language”.

 Other Major Administrative Roles: